Skip to contents

 breaks

-a set of finite numeric breakpoints for the colours:
+a set of finite numeric breakpoints for the colours, one more break than colour (if not, colours are interpolated to fit)

 Value

-a list with 'x' and 'extent' invisibly (extent is the 0,ncol 0,nrow space of the array if not supplied)
+invisibly, a list with 'x' (the colour data as plotted) and 'extent' (xmin, xmax, ymin, ymax used, the 0,ncol 0,nrow index space of the input if not supplied)

 Details